Ayxan-T/holbertonschool-machine_learning/README.md

-This repository contains my solutions for the 'Pandas' project.
+This repository contains my solutions for the Machine Learning track.